SearchBlox for Amazon OpenSearch Service

 • Save the file after making the changes.

-• Access the SearchBlox Admin Console at https://xxxx:8443/console where xxxx is the Public DNS of the SearchBlox IndexServer instance.
+Access the SearchBlox Admin Console at https://xxxx:8443/console where xxxx is the Public DNS of the SearchBlox IndexServer instance.

-• Access the SearchBlox Search URL as follows:
+• Access the SearchBlox Search URL at:

 SearchBlox Search url : https://xxxx:8443/search